Dates and Deadlines

 National Board Scores

 Effective for the entering class of 2020 (beginning March 2019), the College will require that all applicants pass National Board Dental Examination part I and II to be considered for admission.
-Additionally, the College will require that all applicants provide foreign Dental school class rank information.

 For more information about the NBDE, please visit the American Dental Association.